MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 Install locations by version:

 - Windows PowerShell 5.1: `$env:WINDIR\System32\WindowsPowerShell\v1.0`
-- PowerShell Core 6.x: `$env:ProgramFiles\PowerShell\6`
+- PowerShell 6.x: `$env:ProgramFiles\PowerShell\6`
 - PowerShell 7: `$env:ProgramFiles\PowerShell\7`

 The new location is added to your PATH allowing you to run both Windows PowerShell 5.1 and PowerShell 7.
-If you're migrating from PowerShell Core 6.x to PowerShell 7, PowerShell 6 is removed and the PATH replaced.
+If you're migrating from PowerShell 6.x to PowerShell 7, PowerShell 6 is removed and the PATH replaced.

 In Windows PowerShell, the PowerShell executable is named `powershell.exe`.
 In version 6 and above,